formatjs/formatjs/README.md

 <script src="path/to/react-intl.js"></script>
 ```

-_note: for older browsers, and safari, you might need to also load [Intl.js][] polyfill before including `react-intl.js`._
+_Note: for older browsers and Safari you may need to also load the [Intl.js][] polyfill before including `react-intl.js`._

-3. Creating a React component with the Intl mixin:
+3. Creating a React component with the Intl Mixin:

 ```javascript
 var MyComponent = React.createClass({